wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-model/README.md

 * Statement does not accept a plain array of references anymore; Supply a ReferenceList instead.
 * Remove Claim.TYPE and Statement.TYPE attributes.
 * Instead of inheriting from Claim, Statement now features a Claim instance that needs to be passed to the Statement constructor.
+* Reference constructor does not accept a plain list of Snak objects anymore; Supply a proper SnakList object instead.

 #### Enhancements
 * Added Fingerprint.